 – cannot be enforced, and is voluntary*

 * As per a Government guideline in April this year, Service Charge is not mandatory and cannot be imposed from the moment a customer walks in.
 Only after the meal is completed can a customer assess the service and choose to pay the service charge in the bill.
-Restaurant owners say this is only a guideline, not an order – so this is still a contentious issue.
+Restaurant owners say this is only a guideline, not an order – so this is still a contentious and ongoing issue.

 Value Added Tax (VAT)

 – rate varies from 5-25% depending on which State the restaurant is located in

 Service Tax, Swachh Bharart Cess, Krishi Kalyan Cess

 – do not exist any more